tianlantianlan95/comp215-slides-scraper/README.md

 (1) Prerequisite:
       1. Install Python (2.0 above)
-      2. With Python installed, simply type "easy_install beautifulsoup4"(excluding the quotes) on terminal to install
-      beautifulsoup4.
-      Note: beautifulsoup4 is a Python library which allow you to pull data out of HTML and XML files.
+      2. With Python installed, simply type "easy_install beautifulsoup4"(excluding the quotes) on terminal to install beautifulsoup4.
+(Note: beautifulsoup4 is a Python library which allow you to pull data out of HTML and XML files).

 (2) To run the program on Mac:
       1. Open terminal